 High-net-worth residents of Colorado who are facing divorce will want to retain an attorney experienced in handling financial complexity in divorces.
 High-asset divorces require specialized knowledge above and beyond a typical divorce.
 Our high-asset divorce attorney in Fort Collins works with forensic accountants, valuation analysts, appraisers, and other experts when representing clients facing a complex financial divorce.

 If the preservation of your wealth is a priority when you are facing a divorce, please call The Cossitt Law Firm to discuss your options.
-Contact our high-net-worth divorce lawyer today at 970-488-1887.
+Contact our high-net-worth divorce lawyer today.

 The division of assets in a high-net-worth divorce case in Colorado starts by identifying what property exists.
 We then must classify the property interests as marital or separate.
 After valuing the interests, we then can determine an equitable distribution of the property.